martial-god/Benny-Scraper/Notes.md

 ### EpubGenerator.cs
 FINALLY ABLE TO GENERATE AN EPUB FILE.
 Still a work in progress, as @Voice will not open it.
 * Ran into an `UnauthorizedAccessException` it had to do with not have a file name passed into the `CreateEpub()` method, instead it was the path to a directory.
+* Changed chapter content recieved from the scraper to only contain `<p>` tags and `title` tags.
+This was done to make the xhtml valid.
+Added method to build and xhtml document from the chapter content.
+### HttpNovelScraper.cs
+* Fixed bug that would not get chapters from pages newer than the last saved page when updating a novel.